 -

-Retirement: You want to stop running the business and enjoy the next part of your life.
+Retirement: You want to stop running the business and move on to the next stage of life.

 -

-New Opportunities: You are excited to start a new business, invest in a different industry, or follow a passion.
+New Opportunities: You are ready to explore a new business, invest in a different industry, or follow a new passion.

 -

-Burnout: Running the business has become too stressful, and you need a break.
+Burnout: Managing the business has become overwhelming, and you need a break.

 -

-Health or Personal Reasons: Your health, family, or personal life needs your attention.
+Health or Personal Reasons: Your health, family responsibilities, or personal circumstances require your attention.

 How to explain your reason to buyers: